Smoothing discrete Morse theory: Main results

 \begin{lemma}[{Adiprasito--Benedetti \cite{AB-SSZ}}] For any PL triangulation $B$ of a ball, there is an integer $r$ such that $\sd^r B$ is shellable. \end{lemma}

-Given a PL handle decomposition, up to subdividing it barycentrically suitably many times, by Lemma \ref{lem:ShellableSubdivision} we can assume that all handles are shellable.
-It remains to show how to derive from this a global discrete Morse function.
+Given a PL handle decomposition of an arbitrary PL manifold $M$, up to subdividing $M$ barycentrically suitably many times, by Lemma \ref{lem:ShellableSubdivision} we can assume that all handles are shellable.
+We will now explain how to derive from this a global discrete Morse function.
 For this we need a few lemmas.

-\begin{definition}[Perfect] A discrete Morse function $f$ on a complex $C$ is called \emph{perfect} if the Morse vector of $f$ coincides with the Betti vector of $C$ (that is, if $f$ has exactly $\beta_i (C)$ critical $i$-faces).
+\begin{definition}[Perfect Morse function] A discrete Morse function $f$ on a complex $C$ is called \emph{perfect} if the Morse vector of $f$ coincides with the Betti vector of $C$ (that is, if $f$ has exactly $\beta_i (C)$ critical $i$-faces).
 Similarly, a boundary--critical discrete Morse function $f$ on a manifold with boundary $M$ is called \emph{perfect} if the interior Morse vector of $f$ is the mirror image of the Betti vector of $M$ (that is, if $f$ has exactly $\beta_i (M)$ critical interior $(d-i)$-faces, where $d=\dim M$). \end{definition}

-For example, if $B$ is a triangulation of a ball (not necessarily PL), $B$ admits a perfect discrete Morse function if and only if $B$ is collapsible. $B$ admits a perfect boundary-critical discrete Morse function if and only if $B$ is endo-collapsible.
+For example, if $B$ is a triangulation of a ball (not necessarily PL), $B$ admits a perfect discrete Morse function if and only if $B$ is collapsible; and $B$ admits a perfect boundary-critical discrete Morse function if and only if $B$ is endo-collapsible.